TITLE: Blood Ties(1/2)

 "Fox, I'm sorry things got off on the wrong foot between us.
 If you're willing to try again, I'd be glad to give you both dinner tonight.
 I'm no gourmet, but I promise it'll be edible."

 Scully held her breath, relieved when her partner's shoulders slumped and he finally looked over at Grey.
-"What time?"
+"What time?" he asked gruffly.

 "How about six?
 That should give me enough time to order the pizza."